FX-Wizard/blog/content/posts/deadline-linux-server.md

 ```
 Pre-packaged Binaries []: /home/admin/mongodb-linux-x86_64-debian10-4.4.23.tgz
 ```
+If you are using Ubuntu 20.04 you can press 1 and skip the manual installation and have the installer automatically download MongoDB.

-Enter the path to where the installer file was downloaded then press enter.
+If you are using a different Linux distro enter the path to where the installer file was downloaded then press enter.

 ```
 ----------------------------------------------------------------------------